raballew/kne-on-ocp/README.md

-IXIA traffic generation as described in the [KNE examples][kne-examples] does not seem to work on OpenShift out of the box as IXIA requires additional privileges and seem to have problems handling arbitrary UID which are enforced on OpenShift.
+IXIA traffic generation as described in the [KNE examples][kne-examples] does not seem to work on OpenShift out of the box as IXIA requires additional privileges and seem to have problems handling arbitrary UID which are enforced by OpenShift.
 Due to this, containers images have been rebuilt and a bunch of patches have been applied to overcome these shortcomings.
-In order to setup a production environment you should reach out to Keysight for a professional solution.
+Keep in mind, that before considering going into production with this a bunch of changes need to happen upstream first.

 [kne]: https://github.com/openconfig/kne
 [kne-docs]: https://github.com/openconfig/kne/blob/main/docs/setup.md